This post may contain affiliate links. Please read our disclosure policy.

 Trim any excess fat off the pork tenderloins.
 Pour the beef broth into your slow cooker.
 Stir the seasoning rub ingredients together in a small bowl, and then coat the tenderloins evenly with it on all sides using your hands.

 Place the pork in the Crockpot along with any remaining spice rub.
 Arrange the butter around and onto the meat.
-Close the lid, and cook on low (testing for doneness after 2 hours) or high (testing for doneness after 1 hour).
-Cook for longer if needed until 145F is reached.
-Take it out, let rest for 5-10 minutes, slice into medallions, and top with fresh parsley if desired.
+Close the lid, and cook on low or high depending on preference until 145F is reached.
+Take it out, let rest, slice into medallions, and top with fresh parsley if desired.

 Helpful tips